What kind of Edinburgh?

 Children’s Parliament and Young Edinburgh Action facilitated creative sessions to support 24 children and 16 young people’ developing Edinburgh’s children’s services plan.

-Adult ‘champion duty-bearers’ were composed of members from:
+Adult ‘champion duty-bearers’ joined us from:

 • Edinburgh Children’s Partnership Board